Compressed Sensing with Upscaled Vector Approximate Message Passing: Adaptive CG in CG-VAMP

-This algorithm consists of $3$ blocks.
-In the first block the regular CG routine from the Algorithm 2 is implemented.
-In the second block the divergence estimator suggested in Theorem \ref{th:LSL_gamma_recursion} is computed, whereas the third block efficiently computes the estimate of the variance $\vAB^t$ based on the result in \eqref{eq:v_ab_efficient}.
-Note that the memory requirements and the computational time of ACG are dominated by the first block, i.e. the regular CG routine, where we need to compute the matrix vector matrix-vector product $\bd_t^i = \bW_t \bp_t^i$.
-Such an operation in general is of complexity $O(M^2)$, but can be significantly accelerated when the measurement matrix $\bA$ has a fast implementation, i.e. when the complexity can be reduced to $O(N \log_2 N)$ or even smaller.
-Then the resulting per-outer-loop iteration computational complexity of the Algorithm 3 is $O\big(i[t] L \big)$, where $L$ is the computational complexity of calculating the vector $\bd_t^i$.
-The performance of the CG-VAMP algorithm with the fast operators in recovering large scale natural images will be demonstrated in the following section.
+These stopping criteria together with the developed tools from the previous section are used to construct an \textit{Adaptive CG (ACG)} shown on Algorithm 3.
+The first block of the algorithm implements the function $CG$ that represents the $i$-th iteration steps of CG from Algorithm 2 and outputs the vector $\bmu_A^{t,i}$ and the data required for estimating $\gamma_A^{t,i}$ and $\vAB^{t,i}$.
+The memory requirements and the computational time of ACG are dominated by executing the CG routing where we need to compute the matrix-vector product $\bd_t^i = \bW_t \bp_t^i$.
+Such an operation in general is of complexity $O(M^2)$, but can be significantly accelerated when the measurement matrix $\bA$ has a fast implementation where the complexity can reduce down to $O(N \log_2 N)$ or even smaller.
+The performance of the CG-VAMP algorithm with ACG in recovering large scale natural images measured by a fast operator will be demonstrated in the simulation section.